Free GRE Sample Questions with Full Explanations

 Answer & Explanation

 Expand Quantity A: nยฒ + n = n(n + 1).
-This is identical to Quantity B. The quantities are always equal regardless of the value of n.
-Key skill: simplify algebraically before comparing โ€” do not plug in numbers when algebra resolves it immediately.
+This is identical to Quantity B. The quantities are always equal for any value of n.
+Key lesson: simplify algebraically before comparing โ do not plug in numbers when algebra resolves it immediately.

 x and y are integers; xy < 0